co-cart/cocart-api-reference-docs/source/includes/cocart-v2/wip/_authentication.md

 1. [Download and Install JWT Authentication plugin](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) from WordPress.org.
 2. [Configure the Secret Key](https://github.com/Tmeister/wp-api-jwt-auth#configurate-the-secret-key).
 3. [Get your token](https://github.com/Tmeister/wp-api-jwt-auth#usage).

+There are other JWT authentication plugins available but this one appears to be the most commonly used.

 <aside class="notice">
   Once you get the token, you must store it somewhere in your application, e.g. in a cookie or using localstorage.
 From this point, you should pass this token to every CoCart API call.